"

 Groove Weld Symbols

-Square: Two parallel dotted lines run horizontal and two parallel lines are square off of the top of the first dotted line.
+Square: Two parallel lines are squared off of the top dotted line, running vertically.
 The same arrangement of lines squares off of the bottom dotted line.
-The symbol looks a like a 4-way intersection.
+The symbol looks a like a four-way road intersection.

-V: Two parallel dotted lines run horizontal.
-A V shape rises off of the top line, and the same shape runs down from the lower line.
+V: A V shape rises off of the top line, and the same shape runs down from the lower line.

-Bevel: Two parallel dotted lines run horizontal one straight line and one diagonal line are connected to each other at the center (forming a V with a straight edge and an angled edge) off the top line.
-The bottom line has the same marking, but the V shape angled down.
+Bevel: One straight line and one diagonal line are connected to each other at the center of the top horizontal line (forming a V with a straight edge and an angled edge).
+The bottom line has the same marking, but with the V shape angled down.

-U: Two parallel dotted lines run horizontal.
-A straight line runs perpendicular in the center of the top line, and a curved U-shape sits on top of the straight perpendicular line.
-The same shape is repeated on the lower horizontal line extending below it.
+U: A straight line runs perpendicular to the center of the top line, and a curved U shape sits on top of it.
+The same shape is repeated on the lower horizontal line but with the U shape extending below it.

-J: Two parallel dotted lines run horizontal with a perpendicular straight line rising off of the top horizontal line.
-About ⅔ of the way up the perpendicular a line curves to the right.
-The same shape is repeated on the bottom horizontal line extending below it.
+J: A straight line runs perpendicular to the top and to the bottom lines.
+About two-thirds of the way up the perpendicular lines, a curved line extends out to the right.
+The same shape is mirrored on the bottom line.

-Flare V: Two parallel dotted lines run horizontal.
-About ⅓ of the way from the left of the top horizontal line, a short arced line curves to the left.
-About ⅓ of the way from the right on the top horizontal line, a similar arced line curves to the right.
+Flare V: About one-third of the way from the left of the top horizontal line, a short, arched line curves to the left and about one-third of the way from the right of the top horizontal line, a short, arched line curves to the right.
 The same lines are repeated in the same distances, except upside down, on the lower horizontal line.

-Other Wled Symbols
+Other Weld Symbols

-Fillet: Two parallel dotted lines run horizontal.
+Fillet: Two parallel dotted lines run horizontally.
 On the top horizontal line, in roughly the center, a right triangle is depicted.
 The horizontal line forms the bottom edge of the triangle, while the hypotenuse is pointed to the right.
 The same marking appears on the second horizontal line, except the triangle is upside down.

-Spot or projection: Three parallel horizontal lines are pictured.
-A perfect circle is centered sitting on top of the top horizontal line.
-On the second horizontal line a circle is bisected by the line.
-In the third horizontal line, the circle appears below the line, but it is still touching the line.
+Spot or Projection: Three parallel dotted and horizontal lines are pictured.
+On the top-most horizontal line, a perfect circle sits in the center, just slightly connecting with the line.
+On the middle horizontal line a circle is bisected by the line.
+And in the bottom horizontal line, the circle appears centered and touches but hangs below the line.

 Image of three double V groove symbols.
 Each symbol shows contour symbols as they appear both above and below the reference line.
 The convex, concave, and flush symbols are shown from left to right.
 A convex symbol is two arched lines where the arch faces toward the weld symbol on the top and bottom.
 A convex symbol is two arched lines that face away from the weld symbol on the top and bottom.
 The flush symbol is a flat line, parallel to the reference line, that sits on top of the symbol and below it.